DOME-Marketplace/integration-guide/README.md

 * _usageCharacteristic_: A list of UsageCharacteristic (TMF635) representing the specific metrics of the usage event.
 In the UsageCharacteristic the attribute _name_ represents the metric (e.g.,CPU/hours, RAM/hours), while the attribute _value_ is used to store the total amount of the consumption for the metric (e.g., if a customer uses 2 CPU for 3 hours the total consumption is 6 CPU/hours, therefore `name=CPU/hours` and `value=6`);
 * _relatedParty_: the list of the involved parties (i.e., Seller, Buyer, SellerOperator, BuyerOperator).

-The ProductOrder (TMF622) in output MUST provide the total amount to pay in the _orderTotalPrice_ attribute.
+The `ProductOrder` (TMF622) in output MUST provide the total amount to pay in the _orderTotalPrice_ attribute.

+#### Billing Calculation

  Endpoint | Method | Description | INPUT | OUTPUT
 |-----------------|-------------|----------|---------|--------|
 | `/billing//bill` | POST | This API computes the actual bill amount for a purchased product within a billing periode|`BillingRequestDTO`|`Invoice`|

 As described in the [Reference Data Model](#reference-data-model), the `BillingRequestDTO` in input incapsulates the information about the identifier of the purchased Product (TMF637) and the billing period for which is requested the calculation of the bill, if any.
 The Product instance will be retrived from the DOME Persistence Layer through the product identifier.
 The Billing Engine will check if any bill is due within the specified billing period and calculates them according to the price plan.
-Detailed information about the attributes required in the `Product` TMForum entity are reported in [Product mandatory attribute for billing processing](#product-anchor-point);
+Detailed information about the attributes required in the `Product` are reported in [Product mandatory attribute for billing processing](#product-anchor-point);

 ## Policies